Flexiboy/Classification-Challenge/README.md

 ## Results

-> Here are the results with k = 20
+> I first ran the program with k = 20, but after a brute force test, it appears that the best accuracy score we can obtain with this specific dataset and this specific algorithm is obtained by setting k = 8.
+So I updated the confusion matrix and the calssification report below

 **Confusion matrix without normalization:**